Keflon/FunctionZero.Maui.Controls/README.md

-ChildrenPropertyName    | string       | The name of the property used to find the node children IsExpandedPropertyName  | string       | The name of the property used to store whether the node is expanded ItemTemplate            | DataTemplate | The DataTemplate used to draw this node TargetType              | Type         | When used in a `TreeDataTemplateSelector`, identifies the least-derived nodes the ItemTemplate can be applied to.
+ChildrenPropertyName    | string       | The name of the property used to find the node children IsExpandedPropertyName  | string       | The name of the property used to store whether the node is expanded ItemTemplate            | DataTemplate | The DataTemplate used to draw this node TargetType              | Type         | When used in a `TreeItemDataTemplateSelector`, identifies the least-derived nodes the ItemTemplate can be applied to.

 ### Create a TreeViewZero